Not ready for study.

 The patterns of the maṣdar for form 1 verbs are very variable.
 It is best to learn the maṣdar when you learn a new verb.
 Having said that, there are some general trends which may be useful to keep in mind:

-- If the verb takes a direct doee, then the past verb must necessarily be of the pattern فَعَلَ faɛala or فَعِلَ faɛila (because past verbs of the pattern فَعُلَ faɛula never take a direct doee).
+- If the verb takes a direct doee, then the perfect verb must necessarily be of the pattern فَعَلَ faɛala or فَعِلَ faɛila (because perfect verbs of the pattern فَعُلَ faɛula never take a direct doee).
 In this case:

 - The maṣdar for many verbs, in general, tends to be فَعْل faɛl.
 Examples: